x86-69/lfi2rce_phpinfo/readme.md

 # lfi2rce_phpinfo.go

-This script is used to exploit a Local File Inclusion (LFI) vulnerability by using phpinfo.php to generate a temporary file name and then using that file name to read the contents of a file.
+This program is used to exploit a Remote Code Execution vulnerability by uploading a file to the server, retrieving it's random name by using phpinfo and executing it through a Local File Inclusion (LFI) vulnerability.

 ## Usage